jp-gouin/helm-openldap/README.md

 - This will be improved in a future update.

-Self service password is not fully working with this new version, troubleshooting is in progress and will be working in the next update.

 ## Prerequisites Details
 * Kubernetes 1.8+
 * PV support on the underlying infrastructure